 Here are easy tips to enjoy Shopping in Bhutan fully:

 - Carry Cash: ATMs are only in major towns.
-Most markets accept Bhutanese Ngultrum (BTN) only.
+Most markets accept Bhutanese Ngultrum (INR) only.

 - Authenticity Matters: Purchase from certified craft shops, handicraft emporiums, or government-run bazaars.
 Many genuine shops display an “Authentic Bhutanese Craft” seal.